Welcome to my long list of 40 of the best nonfiction books of all time – in my personal opinion of course! I’ll include both old and new titles.

 40. Year of Yes

 Shonda Rhimes, creator of Grey’s Anatomy and Scandal, spills the beans on her year-long experience of saying ‘yes’ to nearly everything in her life.
-By this, she doesn’t mean becoming a ‘yes-woman’, but rather, agreeing to do things that push her beyond her comfort zone.
+By this, she doesn’t mean being a ‘yes-woman’, but rather, agreeing to do things that push her beyond her comfort zone.

-I think this memoir inspires us to be brave, telling us to let go of the fear that keeps us back from new opportunities.
+This memoir inspires us to be brave, telling us to let go of the fear that keeps us back from new opportunities.
 An insightful and fun read!